johnbrumley/desma158/day-4.md

 # Homeplay Presentations

-We'll try and be efficient about switching over between groups, so be ready to present.
-You can either plug directly into the projector or drop any files into [this folder](https://drive.google.com/drive/folders/1Bha8xe9p8I5mMotWAwaaNpOaji0Opi2n?usp=sharing) for me to show.

-# Notes on Project 1

-## Things to remember for your build / exporting
+We'll try and be efficient with covering the games each group played.
+If you have any visual aids, make sure you've got them ready or share them with us to put on the screen.

+# Building your projects

+You should try making a preliminary build as soon as possible to see if there are any weird issues!
+Some issues will only show up in the build!
+Particularly UI and resolution problems.

 Check the how to submit projects page on the website: [How To Submit Projects](how-to-submit-projects.md)

-Remember that you need to zip all the files together for the Windows build to run on other computers:
+Remember that you need to zip all the files together for the Windows build to run on other computers.

+**All of these files need to be in the zip:**

 ![](https://lh5.googleusercontent.com/PLrhSXHMYkcBBPb0JfyJas_y88NPAJw01YtaNfKN1qqV0urvYbwaxBORzdavgKMLtftpZRMdQTp_LmetfhhX9rxHhrORKGuX923CoMBdQkouXvRjPU_htcZZVHeodkFnXz35syY8BILoe64a1MZ8ZRM)

 The exe file will not run without all of the other files and folders.
 ## For Mac Users

 If you’re on a Mac and didn’t add the Windows build when installing Unity.
-You can download and add it through Unity Hub
+You can download and add it through Unity Hub.

 ![](https://lh4.googleusercontent.com/Uuj6BLzAKub7Dbm0F6GWCbibsv0Fv0AXuQrTCyr4Emb6Ox0UeHntW0IP85SKsLh_ZzM15cRIVQb-7dgzkSaen5nJeEH22QBmyZuBWyGNczw6Ii-kgDOz-HJXfyvDvkrDjjBl_1xXD6zzju1Csv8h6qM)